Avalon, Florida

-Avalon is an unincorporated community in Santa Rosa County, Florida.
+Avalon is an unincorporated community and census-designated place in Santa Rosa County, Florida.
 It is located south of Pace and Milton.
 The population was 722 at the 2020 census, up from 679 at the 2010 census.
 It is part of the Pensacola Metropolitan Area.
 Interstate 10 passes through the community.

 Geography

 According to the U.S. Census Bureau, the community has an area of 4.146 mi2; 3.847 mi2 of its area is land, and 0.299 mi2 is water.
 It is known to have a rainy climate starting in the months of May and June and ending in October.
 The average temp is around 70 °F or 21 °C. The land contains small hills and small ponds.

 Demographics

-Avalon is currently growing at a rate of 10.8% annually and its population has increased by 63.39% since the most recent census in 2020.
+Avalon first appeared as a census designated place in the 2010 U.S. census.